 'After around 5-10 years, your total savings outweigh what you paid for the system, meaning thereafter all of your solar-generated power is free,' says Jina.
 'You also secure that portion of your electricity for a very long time, 20-30 years meaning you can worry less about electricity price increases of which on average since 1981 have been 6.4% yearly.'

 Of course, do your research to make sure you fully understand the disadvantages of solar panels before you take the plunge and invest.

 Essentially, yes, solar panels are worth it.
 Both kinds of solar panel can help you make savings on your energy bills, while helping to chip away at the UK’s reliance on fossil fuels.

 Really, it’s up to you to decide whether the savings you can make on your bills are worth the cost of installation.
+Plus, make sure you're aware of upkeep, such as how to clean solar panels.
 But Tony reiterates that demand for solar PV is growing.
 He adds that some customers have even wanted installs before moving.
 They believe the panels will increase the value of their home.